laksh63/cse5335-lxm4150/README.md

 	Ruby on Rails.
 Even though it is a new language to me, it enables to create much faster and maintainable project.
 The code here is very concise.

 b.
 What client framework did you choose and why?
 	JavaScript.
-I'm comfortable using JavaScript scripting language and it is pretty easy to implement the given requirements.
+I'm comfortable using JavaScript, Jquery  because it is pretty easy to implement the given requirements.

 c.
 What aspect of the implementation did you find easy, if any, and why?
 	 I found creating ruby project, editing controllers, views and routes and running the project locally on localhost easy.